 This coffee table vignette came together so fast and easily that I didn’t take pictures as I went.
 So I’ll show you the parts of the completed vignette.

 Although the spring flower basket is the centerpiece of the coffee table, it definitely needed other accessory items to balance and fill in the table.

-To complement the blues and white of the flower basket, I used two stacks of coffee table books with blue covers.
+To complement the blue and white of the flower basket, I used two stacks of coffee table books with blue covers.

 On the books, I placed three pieces of blue and white chinoiserie that I’ve collected in the past few years: a ginger jar, a candle jar and a cache pot.

 To fill in the center of the table, I placed a white estate sale bowl with a collection of blue and white ceramic balls.
 I recently saw similar balls at an antique mall for $15 – $25 each.
 The price on the ones I bought is a really great deal.